Your HBP deserves your attention.

 - Get active.
 Aim for at least 90 to 150 minutes of aerobic and/or dynamic resistance exercise per week and/or three sessions of isometric resistance exercises per week.

 - Limit alcohol.
-Drink no more than 1-2 drinks a day.
-(One for most women, two for most men.)
+Drink no more than one to two drinks a day (one for most women, two for most men).

 Take ownership of your treatment by tracking your blood pressure.

-If you have to take medication, take it exactly the way your doctor says.
+If you have to take medication, take it exactly the way your health care professional says.